pbower/minarrow/README.md

 ## Intro

-_Welcome to Minarrow_.

 Minarrow is a from-scratch columnar library built for real-time and systems workloads in Rust.
 It keeps the surface small, makes types explicit, compiles fast, and aligns data for predictable SIMD performance.
 It speaks Arrow when you need to talk interchange — but the core stays lean.

 Minarrow is the base layer of several related projects that expand on it to deliver a full set of SIMD-accelerated Kernels, Tokio streamable buffers, and a full-scale engine.

 ## Design Focus

 - **Typed, direct access** – No downcasting chains
-- **Predictable performance** – 64-byte alignment by default
+- **High performance** – 64-byte SIMD-compatible alignment by default
 - **Fast iteration** – Minimal dependencies, sub-1.5 s clean builds, <0.15 s rebuilds
 - **Interoperability on demand** – Convert to and from Arrow at the boundary

 ## Why I built Minarrow

 - The **Arrow** format is a powerful standard for columnar data. ***Apache Arrow*** has driven an entire ecosystem forward, with zero-copy interchange, multi-language support, and extensive integration.
 - ***Minarrow*** complements that ecosystem by focusing on Rust-first ergonomics, predictable SIMD behaviour, and extremely low build-time friction.
 - It's **easy, fast, and simple** — built to deliver extreme performance without sacrificing ergonomics.